BreeeZe/rpos/README.md

   *  Edit ``` rposConf.json ``` if you want to
   *  Add an ONVIF Username and Password
   *  Change the TCP Port for the Web Server and the ONVIF Service
+  *  Change the RTSP Port
-  *  Enable PTZ support eg for the Pan-Tilt HAT or Pelco D backends
+  *  Enable PTZ support eg for the Pan-Tilt HAT or RS485 backends (Visca and Pelco D)
+  *  Enable multicast
-  *  Enable multicast (and switch to the mpromonet RTSP server
+  *  Switch to the mpromonet RTSP Server
+  *  Switch to the GStreamer RTSP Server
   *  Enable a basic ONVIF/RTSP Gateway
   *  Hard code an IP address in the ONVIF SOAP messages